youngmin-chung/Unipark_review/README.md

 ### Notice
 · Google map api key is needed. (line 53, /unipark-client/src/ParkingMap/ParkingMap.js)

-📄 &nbsp;Please have a look at my [Demo](https://youtu.be/AB_3jV6f98w) for more details about Unipark.
+📄 &nbsp;Please have a look at our [Demo](https://youtu.be/AB_3jV6f98w) narrated by me for more details about Unipark.
 I'm open to feedback and suggestions!